clartaq/clown/README.md

 ## Overview

 This is pre-alpha software -- very early in development.
+Most features not implemented.

 Clown lets you build an outline and attach any number of long-form notes to any headline.
 Editing of outlines and notes is done on the same page making it easier to work on both at the same time.
 I like to keep the "big picture" in mind, as embodied by the outline, even when editing small details in a note.